An actual parking sign in Los Angeles, scroll down for the full version (Photo: Sara Welch/KTLA)

 2 b.
 No speculation about an anonymous commenter’s identity.

-3. No derogatory comments, particularly ones against any specific person or groups.
+3. No derogatory comments, particularly ones against any specific groups.
+[Update: Any user who violates this policy will immediately have their comments moderated before posting live]

 3 a.
 No sexist, homophobic, racist, xenophobic, classist, or any other prejudiced comments.